 Take advantage of LocationsHub

 As we’ve mentioned, the listings for Austin on LocationsHub are maintained by the Austin Film Commission.
 But it’s good to have some familiarity with the site in general since it’s useful pretty much everywhere, not just in Texas.
-LocationsHub is run by Reel-Scout, a production company with a fine reputation in the industry.
+Reel-Scout runs LocationsHub and is a production company with a fine reputation in the industry.

 With the exception of Peerspace, all of the online resources mentioned so far don’t allow you to book access to a location instantly — for example, LocationsHub is just a catalog of properties, so you’ll have to reach out to individual property owners to make arrangements and check prices.